gmoisio/gmoisio.ale/docs/gmoisio.ale.validate.rst

 Synopsis
 --------
 - This filter allows to validate vars against YAML schemas.
-- Jinja2 template stops with an error when the vars do not conform to the schema.
+- Jinja2 template stops with error(s) when the vars do not conform to the schema.

 Validation Rules
 ----------------